Bsample/EquifaxStudy/README.md

 Equifax is one of the big three credit rating agencies.
 Its competitors are TransUnion and Experian.
 ## Where is the Equifax going?
 The goal of Equifax is to move at a different speed.
 Using proprietary Keying and Linking, it is simplified.
-Equifax uses data, analytics, and technology to serve customers globally, to create insights into decision making
+Equifax uses data, analytics, and technology to serve customers globally, to create insights into decision making and to provide the ability to explanation these decisions